kensanata/just-halberds/Knives.md

 For now, she needs more seeds of conflicting loyalties, of love interests, of envy and jealousy…

+### The plans of non-player characters

 Lady Trudeberg and The Brothers and Sisters of Horned Mask, what about them?
-Claudia reviews her notes and sees the grape was supposed to grows in the ruin of Hawk Rock, which didn’t make an appearance and that the “forest creature” there hates all humans.
+Claudia reviews her notes and sees the grape was supposed to grow in the ruin of Hawk Rock, which didn’t make an appearance and that the “forest creature” there hates all humans.
 Since Claudia had forgotten about it, Hawk Rock must be a ruin somewhere else and the forest creatures is probably a bugbear.
 She prepares bugbears and